The Practice of the Future Just Arrived

 I have been connected to the accounting profession for many years as a sole practitioner, consultant and public speaker.
 I have also lived through a number of recessions and every financial crisis seems to leave a permanent mark on the profession.
 COVID-19 is certainly no exception.

-The practice of the future arrived in a hurry.
-Almost overnight, a high percentage of staff were working remotely and face to face client meetings were replaced by ‘virtual’ Zoom meetings.
-Some of these temporary measures might become the new norm which means the need for traditional office space with a large reception area, meeting rooms, offices and work stations is under review.
+The 'practice of the future' arrived in a hurry around March 2020.
+Almost overnight, a high percentage of staff were working remotely and face to face client meetings were replaced by ‘virtual’ meetings on zoom.
+Some of these temporary measures may well become the new norm which means the need for traditional office space with a large reception area, meeting rooms, offices and work stations is now under review.

 It’s been a whirlwind of change in a pressure cooker environment and it’s not over yet, far from it.
-One thing we know, the ‘practice of the future’ is going to look very different and we just got a clear snapshot of what lies ahead.
+One thing we know, accounting firms are going to look very different in the next few years and we just got a clear snapshot of what they might look like.

-The question of having staff work remotely has been an issue for some time in the profession.
-For firms who have been sitting on the fence weighing up the pro’s and con’s, the decision was made for them in March 2020.
-There was no option.
-For the firms who had been moving in that direction for the past few years, the transition was almost seamless.
+The question of staff working remotely has been a dilemma for some time in the profession.
+For firms who have been sitting on the fence weighing up the pro’s and con’s, the decision was made for them at the end of March 2020 when the government imposed lockdowns.
+For firms who had been moving in that direction for the past few years, the transition was almost seamless.
 Either way, this is a game changer for the profession.